 The adapter sequences for other kits may be different, so be sure to check which kit was used for library prep and get the appropriate sequence from the adapter sequences manual.

 We deliver sequencing results in FASTQ and FASTA file formats.
 FASTQ files are automatically generated by Illumina sequencers.
 They represent the raw data files from which all downstream processing begins.
 Our bioinformatics data analysis pipelines automatically convert FASTQ files to FASTA files, so you will receive both file formats at the end of each sequencing run.
 Adapter trimming software applications may require FASTQ or FASTA formatted files.
 If you wish to use any of these applications, both FASTQ and FASTA files are available for that purpose.

 Trimmomatic is a popular tool for trimming adapter sequences from Illumina reads.
 The Trimmomatic manual describes how to install this application, how to run it and it describes all of the required and optional command line parameters.
 If you decide to use Trimmomatic for trimming adapter sequences from Illumina reads, a minimal command that only performs adapter trimming may look like this:

 java jar trimmomatic-0.39.jar PE -threads 4 read1.fastq.gz read2.fastq.gz read1_paired.fastq.gz read1_unpaired.fastq.gz read2_paired.fastq.gz read2_unpaired.fastq.gz ILLUMINACLIP:adapters.fasta:2:30:10

 - Most sequencing runs use paired-end reads, so we specify “PE” in the command line.

-- There are always two FASTQ files in a paired-end run: one file for forward reads and one file for reverse reads.
+- There are always two FASTQ files in a paired-end run: one file for the forward reads and one file for the reverse reads.
 We specify both files in the parameter list.